"Don Williams is precise, efficient, direct and simple.

 Don’s professional career began with appearances on stages from the California Shakespeare Festival to the Denver Center Theatre Company, to the Neighborhood Playhouse and points in between.
 Don has appeared in numerous national and regional commercials and industrials spanning over 20 years.
-As a director Don’s work has appeared regionally, off-off and Off Broadway.
-Most recently Don’s production of Lebensraum was produced at the Abingdon Theatre in New York City and the critically acclaimed Long Way Go Down at the Harold Clurman Lab Theatre, Los Angeles.
-Don is currently pegged to direct the feature film “The Other Side of Love” in 2014.
+As a director, Don’s work has appeared regionally, off-off and Off Broadway.
+Don’s production of Lebensraum was produced at the Abingdon Theatre in New York City and the critically acclaimed Long Way Go Down at the Harold Clurman Lab Theatre, Los Angeles.

 I began my career as an actor in the San Francisco Bay Area working primarily in commercials, television, industrials and theatre.
 While living in San Francisco I found a passion for directing and teaching.
 20 years on I have directed over 120 plays on the regional, Off-Off and Off Broadway stage, served as the Head of Acting for the prestigious Stella Adler Studio of Acting and have had the honor of teaching and directing some of the industries finest actors working in film, television and theatre today.
 Since relocating from New York to Los Angeles in 2011, and taking over as Associate Artistic Director of the Art of Acting Studio LA, I have developed a methodology that helps actors from all schools of acting and all levels find simplicity, passion and success in their auditions and performances.
 The truth is what the camera wants and demands and everything I teach is about finding it in the most direct and honest way.